 - Note: Information about notes left by interviewers (or via logic) during the execution of the program.

 - Operator Selection: Details about selections made by the operator as a result of requests coming from functions such as accept or the userbar.

 - Property: Information about what CSPro settings were used, or changed, during the program's run.

 You can explore these events in more detail using the Paradata Viewer's Table Metadata

 For advanced users writing SQL queries on the paradata tables, note that the base "event" table links to each of these event tables, and that some of these events link to other tables with names that end in "_info" or "_instance."

 Some of the events listed above can store sensitive information in the paradata log, which is why you can disable the collection of this information while still storing the non-sensitive portions of the event:

 - Field values: The Field Validation event can store each value entered into a field.
-This can be useful if you want to look the frequency of valid and invalid values, but if you do not want such data stored in the paradata log, you should disable this.
+This can be useful if you want to look at the frequency of valid and invalid values, but if you do not want such data stored in the paradata log, you should disable this.
 The Note event also uses this option to determine if note text should be stored in the paradata log.